fpgasystems/Coyote/README.md

  * HBM support
  * Runtime scheduler for different host user processes

-Examples showcasing some of these features in action are provided.
+The provided examples aim to showcase some of these features in action.

 ## Prerequisites